AlbertoArochal/Buon-Apetito/README.md

 # Buon Appetito

-This is my solution for the challenge Buon APPetito: https://bit.ly/3DdS5HY, which is part of the challenge series Retos de Programación Mensuales 2023: https://retosdeprogramacion.com/mensuales2022 by MoureDev: https://www.twitch.tv/mouredev.
+This is my solution for the challenge Buon APPetito: https://bit.ly/3DdS5HY, which is part of the challenge series de Rviewer.

 **User notes**